 A bit of detective work takes Gittes to the hall of records and then a vast acreage of orange groves where he is mistaken for a member of the Department of Water and Power.
 They aren’t too happy to see him, but Mrs. Mulwray is able to bail him out.
-They check up on a assisted living home, and tie it in to the whole conspiracy.
+They check up on an assisted living home and tie it into the whole conspiracy.
 Someone is buying up land under the names of the unknowing residents.

 But as it turns out, Mrs. Mulwray is hiding a major secret of her own that she’s been keeping.
 Another girl is murdered and since he’s found at the crime scene, Gittes is in a tight spot with a police and so he wants to get thing straightened out.
 But he doesn’t quite understand what he’s gotten himself caught up in.
 At the last minute, he decides to take the heroes path, but it’s to no avail.
 The good is snuffed out, the bad walk away free, and corruption still runs the streets of L.A.
 There’s not much the cops can do about it either.